 Accepted students are required to pay a seat deposit to secure their seat in the class.
 Both the Enrollment Agreement and seat deposit must be received before the offer deadline, or the seat will be forfeited.
-Offer deadlines will be determined based upon AACOMAS Traffic Guidelines and will be communicated to the accepted student in the CHSU-COM Offer of Acceptance and Enrollment Agreement correspondence.
+Offer are listed below and will be communicated to the accepted student in the CHSU-COM Offer of Acceptance and Enrollment Agreement correspondence.
 The signed Enrollment Agreement must be received before the seat deposit can be accepted.
 The deposit will be applied toward the student's first year of tuition.